RachidaSK/states-rebuilder-examples/007-clean_architecture_dane_mackier_app/README.md

 ```
 # Domain
 ## Entities
 > Entities are mutable objects with unique IDs.
-They are the in-memory representation of the data that was retrieved from the persistence store (repository).
+They are the in-memory representation of the data that was retrieved from the persistence store (data_source).
 They must contain all the logic it controls.
 They should be validate just before persistance.

 There are three entities: User, Post, and Comment.
 ### User entity :